‘Quantum Leap’ co-star makes career jump from military service - NewsBreak

 Even more bonkers, “Quantum Leap” is Bassett’s professional debut after several years of acting studies.

 “You would think that she’s been doing this for her whole life,” said co-star Raymond Lee.
-“She’s an incredible talent and insanely smart.”BTS members will serve in South Korea’s military, agency says
+“She’s an incredible talent and insanely smart.”Key characters exit NBC’s ‘Chicago’ dramas

 “Ray could have been unhappy that he was kind of saddled with a rookie,” said Bassett.
 “He’s been so gracious and so kind and has never once made me feel like, ‘Oh, God, here we go.’”